China stock stars set for big bonuses, bond traders for payout cuts

 This is set to drag bonuses in the fixed income business down by as much as 20 percent, said headhunters, who also noted ongoing job cuts in this business in both Hong Kong and Singapore.

-As in Asia, equities traders in London are expected to buck the global shift toward falling bonuses with an average 2-3 percent rise in payout, according to salary benchmarking research firm Emolument.
+As in Asia, equities traders in London are expected to buck the global shift towards falling bonuses with an average 2-3 percent rise in payout, according to salary benchmarking research firm Emolument.

 "For the most part there is a decent amount of uncertainty about what 2016 holds," said John Mullally, director, financial services, at recruitment firm Robert Walters.
 "Expectations regarding year-end bonuses are therefore justifiably being managed rather closely."